deprecated-packages/Security/README.md

 	- App\SomeModule\Security\Voter\MyVoter
 ```

-Then in place, where you need to validate access, just use `AccessDecisionManager`:
+Then in place, where you need to validate access, just use `AuthorizationChecker`:

 ```php